danieldreuben/FeatureManagement/readme.md

 # Feature Manager Project

-This project provides a **Feature Management system** built on **Spring Boot** that allows dynamic enabling/disabling of application features based on various filters such as user targeting, groups, roles, or custom conditions.
-This feature management module can integrate with **Azure App Configuration** and feature YAML model via decoupled repository (AzzureAppConfigFeatureRepository.java).
-Allowing feature flag storage and supports custom filters for advanced targeting.
+This project implements a Feature Management system in Spring Boot that enables dynamic control of application features.
+Features can be toggled on or off, including user targeting groups, roles, or custom conditions.
+The solution supports multiple backends through decoupled repositories, such as Azure App Configuration (AzureAppConfigFeatureRepository) and a YAML-based model.
+It also allows defining custom filters for advanced targeting scenarios, providing a scalable and extensible approach to feature flag management.

 ---